spyren/Mecrisp-Cube/README.md

 ## Intro for the Nucleo STM32WB55 Nucleo Board and Dongle

+For this project you only need the dongle.

 If you buy a [P-NUCLEO-WB55](https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html) pack you get a Nucleo68 Board and a USB Dongle.
 Both are supported by Mecrisp-Cube.